hartleybrody/web_starter/README.md

 This ensures that you have Python installed on your system, which we'll need to run our app.
 Note that your version number might look a little different, but as long as your version of Python is 2.6 or greater, you should be fine.

 If you want, you can start typing and hit enter, you'll be writing Python code!
+Try typing `2+2` `or 2**8` to do some basic math.
 If you're ready to move on, just hit `Ctrl+D` to exit out of the Python interactive interpreter.

 ### Ensuring Git is Installed
 The next command we're goint to try running is called "git" and it's a program that's used to keep track of changes to files over time.
 This is known as "version control" and is super important if you'll be working on real apps.

 Git allows you to see all of the different changes that were made to the app over time, and what was added and removed every time a change was made.
 This lets you "step through" the changes and see the stages the app went through as it was being built.

 We'll also use git to download a copy of the app on your computer.
-Try running the `git` in your terminal window and see what happens.
-If you see a big output about usage and commonly used commands, then you already have it installed on your system and you're ready to go.
+Try typing `git` in your terminal window, hit "enter" and see what happens.
+If you see a big output about usage and commonly used commands, then you already have it installed on your system and you're ready to go and can skip to the next section.

 Unfortunately, most new Macs don't have git installed by default, so you'll probably need to install it [from here](http://sourceforge.net/projects/git-osx-installer/).
 Once you download the installer and run through all the steps, you should be able to close and re-open the terminal application, type `git` and press enter, and see some output that looks like this: